SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 ```

 > **💡 Note**<br>
-> More constructor expressions are available to deal with internal tables.
+> More constructor expressions are available to deal with internal tables, for example the `REDUCE` operator.
 Find more information and examples in the [Constructor Expression cheat sheet](05_Constructor_Expressions.md).

 <p align="right"><a href="#top">⬆️ back to top</a></p>

 ### Excursion: Using Internal Tables in ABAP SQL Statements
-For more details on ABAP SQL, see the cheat sheet on [ABAP SQL](03_ABAP_SQL.md).
+For more details on ABAP SQL, see the [ABAP SQL](03_ABAP_SQL.md) cheat sheet.

 **Adding multiple lines from a database table to an internal table** using
 [`SELECT`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapselect.htm),